UniversalDependencies/docs/_en-overview/migration-guidelines.md

 nmod(is-2, table-7)
 ~~~

-If the prepositional phrase cosists of a preposition followed by a clause we either use the [acl](en-dep/nmod) or [advcl](en-dep/advcl) relation between the head of the prepositional phrase and the noun or predicate it modifies. `acl` is being used whenever the prepositional phrase modifies a noun unless it is a predicate in a [copular](en-dep/cop) construction. `advcl` is being used whenever the prepositional phrase modifies a verb, adjective or nominal predicate in a copular construction.
+If the prepositional phrase consists of a preposition followed by a clause we either use the [acl](en-dep/nmod) or [advcl](en-dep/advcl) relation between the head of the prepositional phrase and the noun or predicate it modifies. `acl` is being used whenever the prepositional phrase modifies a noun unless it is a predicate in a [copular](en-dep/cop) construction. `advcl` is being used whenever the prepositional phrase modifies a verb, adjective or nominal predicate in a copular construction.
 The preposition is attached as a [marker](en-dep/mark).

 #### Examples: